rebahama/Project-1/README.md

 * After fixing all the errors above, all the HTML files were validated once more and this time no errors appeard.

-* The CSS was validated in jigsaw and no errors were shown.
+* The CSS was validated in Jigsaw and no errors were shown.

-* The font color and background color has good score for accesiblity, I ran the lighthouse in devtools to confirm and the picture below shows the score.
+* The font color and background color has good score for accessibility, I ran the lighthouse in devtools to confirm and the picture below shows the score.

 ![Lighthouse score](docs/lighthouse-score.png)